title

 The statement "RECORDING FIRST PUBLISHED 1963" was not yet added to the labels.

-You may notice that this type has a word "33 1/3" next to the matrix number at the left side of the label.
+You may notice that this type has the text "33 1/3" next to the matrix number on the left side of the label.

 label label